Cathedral Church of Our Lady: All about the Frauenkirche Munich

 The towers of the Frauenkirche: the city's landmark

-The towers of the Frauenkirche are today, the landmark of the city of Munich.
-However, their characteristic "catfish hoods" were not put on them until 36 years after the church was completed.
+The towers of the Frauenkirche have been the landmark of the city of Munich for many centuries.
+However, their characteristic "catfish hoods" (Welschen Hauben) were not put on them until 36 years after the church was completed.

 - The south tower is open to visitors (though currently closed due to ongoing construction works).